 - Many servers work in the restaurant industry because of its flexible hours.
 Work the dinner rushes on Friday and Saturday, and you just might be able to take the rest of the week off.
 Without tips, some of that freedom disappears as well.
 Every shift is equally profitable, so more servers may have to work 40-hour weeks.

 Finding the right tipping model means taking a good look at your restaurant and staff.
-Consider how each solution might affect your team, without straining employee income or your guests’ budgets.
+Consider how each solution might affect your team, without straining employee income or your guests’ budgets, before implementing a new tipping policy at your restaurant.